microsoft/Oryx/README.md

 For all options, specify `oryx --help`.

+### Support for Build Configuration File

+You can provide some extra build related information in an app.yaml in your content root directory.
+The build configuration supports 2 sections
+1. pre-build
+2. post-build

+This is how a sample app.yaml looks like

+version: 1

+pre-build: |
+  apt install curl

+post-build: |
+  python manage.py makemigrations
+  python manage.py migrate

+Oryx will read the yaml and run the commands provided for pre-build and post-build.

 ### `oryx create-script -appPath`

 When `oryx` is run in the runtime images it generates a start script named